SkylineCommunications/dataminer-docs-connectors/connector/doc/Telestream_SPG9000.md

 The health status info includes the Reference Status, Time Status, and Hardware Status, as well as PTP grandmaster and power supply status information.

-The **System Health** page gives an overview of all detailed PSU, Fan, Temperatures and Voltage readings and statuses.
+The **System Health** page gives an overview of all detailed PSU, fan, temperature, and voltage readings and status information.